vue-bridge/vue-bridge/docs/src/getting-started/quickstart.md

 ```
 ...or just click the big green button labeled "use this template" in the github repo.

-### Workspaces with Javascript
+#### Using the template with Javascript

+The template comes with full TS support, but if you want to just use Javascript, that's achievable with a few initial adjustments.

-For now, please use the "Workspaces&Typescript" template above and follow the README instructions on how to remove Typescript from it.
+Please follow the instructions in the template's README on how to remove Typescript from it and turn it into a JS-based project.

 ### Single-Package template